FlowFuse/flowfuse/docs/cloud/README.md

 MQTT Connections to an external broker using the standard MQTT nodes will work fine as the connection is initiated by Node-RED.

 ### IP Addresses
 As mentioned in HTTP above incoming connections MUST be to the hostname not the IP address.
-In addition the Source IP address of any outgoing connections cannot be guaranteed and may change at any time, therefore this should not be used to validate requests.
+In addition the Source IP address of any outgoing connections will always be from one of the following IP addresses:

+3.250.182.143
+54.75.12.35
+54.78.87.6
+52.215.205.23
+54.216.142.246